UniversalDataTool/universal-data-tool/README.md

 - Usable on [web](https://universaldatatool.com) or as [Windows,Mac or Linux desktop application](https://github.com/UniversalDataTool/universal-data-tool/wiki/Installation)
 - Collaborate with others in real time
 - Configure your project with an easy-to-use GUI
-- Download/upload as easy-to-use CSV or JSON
+- Download/upload as easy-to-use CSV ([sample.udt.csv](https://github.com/UniversalDataTool/udt-format/blob/master/SAMPLE.udt.csv)) or JSON ([sample.udt.json](https://github.com/UniversalDataTool/udt-format/blob/master/SAMPLE.udt.json))
 - Support for Images, Videos, PDFs, Text, Audio Transcription and many other formats
 - Can be [easily integrated into a React application](https://github.com/UniversalDataTool/universal-data-tool/wiki/Usage-with-React)
 - Annotate images or videos with classifications, tags, bounding boxes, polygons and points
+- Import data from Google Drive, Youtube, CSV, Clipboard and more
 - Annotate NLP datasets with Named Entity Recognition (NER), classification and Part of Speech (PoS) tagging.
 - Easily [load into pandas](https://github.com/UniversalDataTool/universal-data-tool/wiki/Usage-with-Pandas) or [use with fast.ai](https://github.com/UniversalDataTool/universal-data-tool/wiki/Usage-with-Fast.ai)